is-ma/ups/README.md

 ### Shell Tools

 - Add welcome report every time you log in
-- Add an 'r' alias to show real web traffic
+- Add an 'r' alias to show real time web traffic
+- Add an 'm' alias to show min by min web traffic

 Add these lines to your ´~/.bashrc´: